subashcs/ssg-personal-blog/README.md

 ## Acknowledgements

-Initially created by [onWidget](https://onwidget.com) and maintained by a community of [contributors](https://github.com/onwidget/astrowind/graphs/contributors).
+Initially created by [onWidget](https://onwidget.com) and maintained by a community of [contributors](https://github.com/onwidget/SubashCS/graphs/contributors).

 ## License

-**AstroWind** is licensed under the Unlicense license — see the [LICENSE](https://github.com/onwidget/astrowind/blob/main/LICENSE.md) file for details.
+**SubashCS** is licensed under the Unlicense license — see the [LICENSE](https://github.com/onwidget/SubashCS/blob/main/LICENSE.md) file for details.